 Mayor’s Victim Assistance Advisory Council Survivor Scholarship

 Survivors of crime often struggle to rebuild their lives and regain a sense of dignity after the victimization.
 This scholarship is designed to recognize and assist individuals in achieving self-efficacy by furthering their goal of achieving an education.
 The Survivor Scholarship is funded by proceeds from the annual Victims Rights’ Luncheon and is awarded to a resident of Jacksonville, Florida who has been impacted by crime.
-Two $1,000 scholarships will be awarded this year.

 This scholarship provides financial support and encouragement to an individual who is either a primary or secondary survivor of a violent crime (Including, but not limited to, homicide, aggravated assault/battery, sexual violence, domestic/dating violence and stalking) or family member of a missing person.